Last Updated March 15, 2021

 Prenatal refers to during or relating to pregnancy.
 When applied to supplements, this actually refers to a particular composition of the supplement, meaning that there is a difference between prenatal supplements, or vitamins, and regular ones.
 For instance, a prenatal vitamin may contain less vitamin A than the standard ones as high doses can be toxic to a developing fetus, but zinc levels and vitamin C levels are higher.

 Therefore, a prenatal DHA is a dietary supplement specifically for pregnant women, and those trying to conceive, that contains DHA as its main component.
-But, despite this, it is still possible for women who are not pregnant to consume prenatal DHA or other prenatal vitamins.
+But, despite this, intake of prenatal DHA or other prenatal vitamins is still possible for women who are not pregnant.

 Is Prenatal DHA the same as a Prenatal Multivitamin?